wehlutyk/thesis/content/2-brainscopypaste-3-conclusion.md

 first, it was necessary to infer source-destination links, an operation made more reliable when restricting the scope of transformations to very simple cases, which we did by focusing on single word substitutions.
 Second, contrary to laboratory experiments which produce data made of many repeated measures on a small number of cases (e.g. a given list of words), we have a great number of different cases (one case per cluster in which substitutions are found, i.e. 698 cases), with very few measures on each of them (average 9, median 5).
 This rendered the prediction of individual words impractical: if we cannot compute a percentage of explained data for a given case, any approximate prediction will be heavily underestimated.
-This last factor, added to the potential for variation of external conditions when authors wrote the quotes, led us to use word features to analyze the transformations by aggregating over individual cases.
+This last factor, added to the potential for variation of external conditions when authors wrote the quotes, led us to use word features to analyse the transformations by aggregating over individual cases.

 By characterizing substitutions with 6 features on the disappearing word, we show that authors preferentially substitute words known for being harder to recall: most prominently words with low frequency [@gregg_word_1976], learned later [@dewhurst_separate_1998], or made up of more letters [@nickels_dissociating_2004], both globally and in comparison to the sentence they appear in.